On non-primitive Weierstrass points: Dimensionally proper linear series

 \begin{defn} For integers $g,r,d$ and vanishing sequences $A^1,\cdots,A^n$, define When $g,r,d,A^1,\cdots,A^n$ are clear from context, we will denote this number simply by $\rho$. \end{defn}

 \begin{lemma} If $G^r_d(\cC/B;\ (s_1,A^1),\cdots,(s_n,A^n))$ is nonempty, its local dimension at any point is greater than or equal to $\dim B + \rho$. \end{lemma}

 \begin{proof} See, for example, \cite[Theorem 4.1.3]{ossBook} for full details; what follows is a brief summary.
 First, describe $G^r_d(\cC/B)$ (where we must assume that $\cC \rightarrow B$ has a section) as a degeneracy locus of a map of vector bundles over the relative Picard scheme $\Pic^d(\cC/B)$, and bound its dimension with this description.
+Note that the assumption that $\cC \rightarrow B$ has a section is needed to construct the relative Picard scheme $\Pic^d(\cC/B)$.
 Then impose the vanishing conditions by intersecting the pullback of $n$ Schubert cells under $n$ maps of Grassmannian bundles; this imposes at most a number of conditions equal to the double summation in the formula for $\rho$. \end{proof}

 \begin{defn} A linear series $(L,V) \in G^r_d(C;\ (p_1,A^1),\cdots,(p_n,A^n))$ is called \emph{dimensionally proper} (with respect to the choice of $A^1,\cdots,A^n$) if there exists a deformation $(\cC/B,s_1,\cdots,s_n)$ of $(C,p_1,\cdots,p_n)$ such that locally at $(L,V)$.